Thank You For Submiting Feedback!

-Did the district court err in instructing the jury as to when bundled discounting could amount to anticompetitive conduct?
+Did the district court err in instructing the jury about when bundled discounting could amount to anticompetitive conduct?